budi641/Haze_Luncher/Haze_Luncher/.idea/Docs/SRS.md

 2. The user selects a game to view its achievements.
 3. The system shows the achievements, tracking progress.
 4. The user can view unlocked achievements.

+**Pre-conditions:**
+- The user must be logged in.
+- The game must have achievements to track.

+**Post-conditions:**
+- The system displays the achievements related to the game.
+- The user can view unlocked achievements.

 **Alternative Flow:**
 - **A1:** If no achievements are unlocked, the system displays a message saying "No achievements unlocked."